Leaving PIMCO.com

 The red boxes show scenarios for negative returns, white boxes show flat returns and green boxes highlight positive returns.

-Broad market portfolios, like Core Plus and investment grade municipals, may offer higher return potential across most rate outcomes.
+High quality and diversified portfolios, like Core Plus, investment grade municipals, and multisector, offer higher return potential across most rate outcomes.
 If rates do fall as forecasted, these sectors are poised to meaningfully outperform cash and T-bills.

 Estimated 12-month return by fixed income sector under different yield shocks